candostdagdeviren/candost.blog-astro/content/essays/what-i-learned-about-getting-better-at-giving-talks-and-presentations.md

 ---
-title: "What I learned About Getting Better at Giving Talks and Presentations"
+title: "What I Learned About Getting Better at Giving Talks and Presentations"
 description: "After years of reading about, learning, and trying public speaking in different forms, here is what I have found."
 tags:
   -